Pometry/Raphtory/docs/source/Analysis/queries.md

   .writeTo(output)
 ```

-The `walk` function doesn't take a start or end time as it explores all possible perspectives within the queries other parameters.
+The `walk` function doesn't take a start or end time as it explores all available perspectives (given the other filters applied).
 For the above instance this generates a sequence of perspectives where the first contains data between `Dec 26, 2019` to `Jan 1, 2020`, the second one from `Dec 27, 2019` to `Jan 2, 2020`, etc. The last perspective of the sequence is then going to be from `Dec 31, 2020` to `Jan 6, 2021`.

-**Note** The reason dates outside of the `.slice("2020-01-01", "2021-01-01")` appear in this sequence is because Raphtory includes `partial windows` i.e. where only part of the perspective time range is inside of the slice.
+**Note** The reason dates outside of the `.slice("2020-01-01", "2021-01-01")` appear in this sequence is because Raphtory includes `partial windows` i.e. where only part of the perspectives time range is inside of the slice.
 For instance, the perspective for `Dec 27, 2019` to `Jan 2, 2020` has a small amount of data inside of the slice which can be analysed.
 An example of these partial windows can be seen in the bottom left of the diagram at the top of the page.

 ## Operating over the graph

 Once we have defined the set of perspectives we want to work with, we can define a sequence of operations to apply to them all.
-The operations available are described in the documentation for the {scaladoc}`com.raphtory.algorithms.api.GraphOperations trait.
+The operations available are described in the documentation for the {scaladoc}`com.raphtory.algorithms.api.GraphOperations` trait.
 In addition to using already defined graph algorithms (as we have done so far), you can also apply operations directly to the graph object, for instance:

 ```scala
 graph